qianglise/python-for-hpc/content/cupy.md

 Converting between cupy.ndarray and numpy.ndarray incurs data transfer between the host (CPU) device and the GPU device, which is costly in terms of performance.

-The device will be called <CUDA Device 0> even if you are on AMD GPUs.
 :::

 #### Current Device